On finite dimensional Jacobian Algebras: Preliminaries

-An \textit{ideal triangulation} of $(\mathbb S, \mathbb M)$ is any maximal collection of pairwise compatible arcs whose relative interiors do not intersect each other.
+\begin{definition}\cite[Definition 2.6]{FST08} An \textit{ideal triangulation} of $(S, M)$ is any maximal collection of pairwise compatible arcs whose relative interiors do not intersect each other.

-The arcs of the triangulation cut the surface $\mathbb S$ into \textit{ideal triangles}.
-The three sides of an ideal triangle do not have to be distinct, i.e., we allow \textit{self-folded} triangles. \end{dfn}
+The arcs of the triangulation cut the surface $S$ into \textit{ideal triangles}.
+The three sides of an ideal triangle do not have to be distinct, i.e., we allow \textit{self-folded} triangles. \end{definition}

 An easy calculation shows that any ideal triangulation of a sphere with $n$ punctured consists of $3n$ arcs.